 Who may apply?

-All current TCU faculty, staff, and students may apply for funding.
+All current TCU students, faculty and staff may apply for funding.

 When should I apply?